dhannema/json-diff/README.md

+This branch has the following updates:
-This branch changes the CLI coloring to HTML coloring
+ 1. changes the CLI coloring to HTML coloring
+ 2. packages have been upgraded

 JSON structural diff